wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 Hosting on AWS means that the SaaS service can scale to a lot users around the world.

+PROTIP: This blog presents configuration using both the AWS GUI Management Console and Terraform coding to provide repeatability and ease of reconfiguration (moving from test to prod on several regions).

-High-level short summary: <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>
+High-level short summary of Cognito: <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

 <a target="_blank" href="https://cloudacademy.com/course/using-aws-identity-federation-simplify-access-scale-1549/using-aws-identity-federation-to-simplify-access-at-scale/?context_id=42&context_resource=lp">VIDEO: "Using AWS Identity Federation to Simplify Access at Scale"</a>
 compares the various approaches: